 - Collect information about individuals or clients, using interviews, case histories, observational techniques, and other assessment methods.

-- Analyze data such as interview notes, test results, and reference manuals to identify symptoms and to diagnose the nature of clients' problems.
+- Analyze data, such as interview notes, test results, or reference manuals, to identify symptoms or to diagnose the nature of clients' problems.

 - Advise clients on how they could be helped by counseling.

 - Evaluate the results of counseling methods to determine the reliability and validity of treatments.

 - Refer clients to specialists or to other institutions for noncounseling treatment of problems.

 - Select, administer, and interpret psychological tests to assess intelligence, aptitudes, abilities, or interests.

 - Document patient information including session notes, progress notes, recommendations, and treatment plans.

 - Counsel individuals, groups, or families to help them understand problems, deal with crisis situations, define goals, and develop realistic action plans.

 The data sources for the information displayed here include: O*NET™; US Department of Labor (BLS); Virginia Workforce Connection.